BrayanLemusQ/Online-Roulette/README.md

 # Online-Roulette
-This repository implements an API that represents an online betting roulette
+This repository implements an API that represents an online betting roulette.
+In this version there is a complete database configuration.
+This database contains two tables that stores the created roulettes and the bets that have been made.
+By using two specific endpoint you can add a new Roulette and a new Bet.

 ## Operation
 Make sure the virtual environment is running.
 The word `(env)` should be at the beginning of the command line on the terminal.